 Frequently Asked Questions

 There are several ways to determine whether your job is confirmed or not.
-You can directly contact the HR department via a call or in-person and ask them about the status of your job application or email them a formal letter that will generally include a formal greeting and salutation, a thank you note to the interviewer for taking their time to interview you, an inquiry about your application status, and an offer to answer any open questions or concerns that the employer might have.
+You can directly contact the HR department via phone or in person and ask them about the status of your job application or you can email them a formal letter that will generally include a formal greeting and salutation, a thank you note to the interviewer for taking the time to interview you, an inquiry about your application status, and an offer to answer any open questions or concerns that the employer might have.

 A confirmation mail is used to inform your customer about the services you have provided, whether it is transport, accommodation, food, booking, placing an order, subscription to a service, or any other kind of service you offer.
 Your confirmation email should be straight to the point and clear in its message for the customer to understand what services have been provided.
 The confirmation mail will typically confirm the customer’s request and contain information setting the right expectations for the customer.